 Formed in 1927, Associazione Sportiva Roma are one of Italy's biggest clubs, traditionally drawing most of their support from the working-class heart of Rome.
 Although there are many Lazio fans in the city too, and their blue-and-white colours dominate the surrounding region, it's the red and yellow of the Roma fans which is most conspicuous in the city centre.

 Since the team's creation, Roma have won the scudetto three times, most recently in the 2000-2001 season when the partying lasted weeks and the entire city turned giallorosso.
-Although Roma have failed to repeat this success and nowadays are title also-rans, the atmosphere at the club's big matches is still thrilling, and the team's derby games with arch-rivals Lazio are among Italy's most passionate and discussed sporting events.
+Even in less exciting seasons, the atmosphere at the club's big matches is still thrilling, and the team's derby games with arch-rivals Lazio are among Italy's most passionate and discussed sporting events.

 If you can only experience one game in Italy, a weekend in the Eternal city and a Rome derby would be hard to beat.